 You also want to time your purchase to get the best-negotiating power.
 There are traditionally better times of the month and year to buy a car.
 According to General Manager Josh Clinton of Hollywood Chrysler Jeep, “Traditionally the end of the month is the best time to buy a car… also traditionally at the end of the year, that’s when you’re seeing the previous year’s models being heavily discounted… and incentives are also traditionally better at that time of the year.”

 If you live in a city or a suburb, you shouldn’t need to go far to purchase your new car.
 Most standard vehicles should be available at local dealerships.
-From where I live, there are ten dealerships for the brand of vehicle I want to buy.
-So you shouldn’t have to travel far unless you are looking for a brand new or rare model.
+You shouldn’t have to travel far unless you are looking for a brand-new or rare model.